Class of 2012

 Sarah Jenkins, MSN'12, is a women's health nurse practitioner at Women Obstetrics and Gynecology in Nashville (2017).

 Tracy Jensen, MSN'12, is director of aesthetic services and a women's health nurse practitioner at Maxwell Aesthetics in Nashville (2020).

 Kalisha Bonds Johnson, MSN'12, joined Emory University in Atlanta in September 2021 as an assistant professor in the Nell Hodgson Woodruff School of Nursing.
-She is a fellow in the American Nurses Association Minority Fellowship Program and an instructor in the Oregon Health and Science University Layton Aging & Alzheimer's Disease Research Center in Portland.
+She is a fellow in the American Nurses Association Minority Fellowship Program and an instructor in the Oregon Health and Science University Layton Aging and Alzheimer's Disease Research Center in Portland.
 She is pursuing her PhD at OHSU School of Nursing.